top of page

 Uppuma:

 3/4-1 cup semolina.
 You can now get the roasted version in most Indian stores.
-If you cannot find it, dry roast the semolina in two batches in a frying pan over medium heat till lightly colored, about 3-4 minutes per batch.
+If you cannot find it, dry roast the semolina in two batches in a frying pan over medium heat till lightly coloured, about 3-4 minutes per batch.

 2 onions, finely diced